MicrosoftDocs/visualstudio-docs/docs/javascript/debug-nodejs.md

 # Debug a Node.js app in Visual Studio

-You can debug server-side JavaScript code and client-side JavaScript code using Visual Studio.
+You can debug JavaScript and TypeScript code using Visual Studio.
+You can set and hit breakpoints, attach the debugger, inspect variables, view the call stack, and perform other debugging functions.

 ## Debug server-side script